bradmcdowell/Identity-SMS-Update/README.md

 ## 🧪 Example Use Case

-This is useful for testing SMS-based multi-factor authentication (MFA) in a lab or demo environment, without needing multiple devices or SIMs.
+This is useful for authenticating to CyberArk Identity with different personas using SMS multi-factor authentication (MFA) in the CyberArk SkyTap environment.

 ## ⚠️ Notes

-- This script is intended for **lab environments only**.
-Do not use it in production.
+- This script is intended for **CyberArk lab environments only**.
-- Ensure your account has permission to update user profiles in CyberArk Identity.

 ## 🛠️ Requirements

 - PowerShell 5.1 or later
-- CyberArk Identity API access with sufficient permissions
+- ActiveDirectory PowerShell Module